Optimal Binary Classifier Aggregation for General Losses: Results for Binary Classification

 \Cref{thm:gamesolngen} defines a prescription for aggregating the given ensemble predictions on the test set.
-This can be stated in terms of a learning algorithm and a prediction method.
-Our analysis implies guarantees on the behavior of both. \\

-\textbf{Learning: } \emph{Minimize the slack function $\gamma (\sigma)$, finding the minimizer $\sigma^*$ that achieves $V$.} \\ This is a convex optimization under broad conditions (\Cref{lem:cvxpotential}), and when the test examples are i.i.d. the $\Psi$ term is a sum of $n$ i.i.d. functions.
-As such it is readily amenable even to standard first-order optimization methods which require only $O(1)$ test examples at once.
+\paragraph{Learning:} \emph{Minimize the slack function $\gamma (\sigma)$, finding the minimizer $\sigma^*$ that achieves $V$.} \\ This is a convex optimization under broad conditions (\Cref{lem:cvxpotential}), and when the test examples are i.i.d. the $\Psi$ term is a sum of $n$ i.i.d. functions.
+Therefore, it is readily amenable to standard first-order optimization methods which require only $O(1)$ test examples at once.
 In practice, learning employs such methods to \emph{approximately} minimize $\gamma$, finding some $\sigma_A$ such that $\gamma (\sigma_A) \leq \gamma (\sigma^*) + \epsilon$ for some small $\epsilon$.
-Standard convex optimization methods will do this because the slack function is Lipschitz, as \Cref{lem:cvxpotential} shows (combined with the observation that $\vnorm{\vb}_{\infty} \leq 1$). \\
+Standard convex optimization methods are guaranteed to do this for binary classifier ensembles, because the slack function is Lipschitz (\Cref{lem:cvxpotential}) and $\vnorm{\vb}_{\infty} \leq 1$.

-\textbf{Prediction: } \emph{Predict $g (\sigma^*)$ on any test example, as indicated in \eqref{eq:gipredform}.} \\ This decouples the prediction task on each test example, which is as efficient as $p$-dimensional linear prediction, requiring $O(p)$ time and memory.
-After finding an $\epsilon$-approximate minimizer $\sigma_A$ in the learning step as above, Observation \ref{obs:slacksubopt} tells us that the prediction $\vg (\sigma_A)$ has loss guaranteed to be within $\frac{\epsilon}{2}$ of $V$. \\
+\paragraph{Prediction:} \emph{Predict $g (\sigma^*)$ on any test example, as indicated in \eqref{eq:gipredform}.} \\ This decouples the prediction task over each test example separately, which requires $O(p)$ time and memory like $p$-dimensional linear prediction.
+After finding an $\epsilon$-approximate minimizer $\sigma_A$ in the learning step as above, Observation \ref{obs:slacksubopt} tells us that the prediction $\vg (\sigma_A)$ has loss $\leq V + \frac{\epsilon}{2}$.

-In particular, note that there is no algorithmic dependence on $n$ in either step in a statistical learning setting, so our transductive formulation is no less tractable than a stochastic optimization setting in which i.i.d. data arrive one at a time.
+In particular, note that there is no algorithmic dependence on $n$ in either step in a statistical learning setting.
+So though our formulation is transductive, it is no less tractable than a stochastic optimization setting in which i.i.d. data arrive one at a time, and applies to this common situation.